quino-ai/quino-docs/giveaway/giveaway-rules.md

 This giveaway is not associated with Instagram or TikTok in any way.
 The Organiser of the Giveaway is Minyma Technologies SRL., Ciceu nr.
 52, Harghita, Romania.

-The Quino TikTok and Instagram Giveaway commences on May 29, 2023, at 8:00 a.m.
-PST and concludes on July 13, 2023, at 11:59 p.m.
+The Quino TikTok and Instagram Giveaway commences on June 1, 2023, at 8:00 a.m.
+PST and concludes on July 15, 2023, at 11:59 p.m.
 PST.

 **Eligibility:** The Giveaway is open only to individuals who are at least 18 years old as of the date of entry.
 Entries from commercial enterprises and business entities are not eligible.
 Employees, independent contractors, officers, and directors of the Organiser (Minyma Technologies SRL), its affiliates, subsidiaries, advertising and promotion agencies, suppliers, and their immediate family members and/or those living in the same household are not eligible to participate.
 The Giveaway is subject to all applicable federal, state, and local laws and regulations.
 The Giveaway is void where restricted or prohibited by law.